 Managing an R&D Team

-Effective R&D team management will not only improve project success but also ensure employee retention.
+Effective R&D team management will not only improve project success but also ensure employee retention for your startup now, and as you continue to grow.

 - Encourage Autonomy